aaron-gong/SQLProjects/README.md

 CRYPTO SQL PROJECT STEPS

-1. extract data from just before last bull top to current day, data extracted to 1 csv for each coin.
-15 top coins at the time
+1. Extract data from just before 2017 bitcoin all time high to current day.
+Data extracted to 15 csvs, one for each of the top 15 coins by market cap at the 2017 date.
-2. convert csv to xls and import into MS server SQL
+2. Convert csv to xls and import into MS server SQL
-3. use JOINS to pull date and price for each coin into output.
+3. Write JOIN function to pull date and price for each coin into an output.
-4. use INTO to pull output into new table.
+4. Use INTO to pull output into new table.
-5. performance analysis with sql on new table - max price, min, price, max before certain date, min before certain date.
-6. analyse if u bought 1000 of each coin at various prices, how wouold u go today.
+5. Performance analysis with SQL, determine how your portfolio would go if you invested $1000 into the top 15 coins at the time.

-answer question - based on historical data is crypto a good investment?
+Answer question - based on historical data is crypto a good investment?